AngelosGkiose/dailyflow/README.md

 # Local Backend Development

-The backend can also be run without Docker for development.
+The backend can also be run locally without Docker.

 ## 1. Create a Virtual Environment

-Windows:

 ```bash
 python -m venv .venv
 ```

-Activate it:
+On Windows, activate it with:

 ```bash
 .venv\Scripts\activate